The King of Braves GaoGaiGar: Development

-In order to differentiate it from the other Brave series, Real Robot terms and concepts alongside Super Robot concepts were woven into the narrative, in which is much more ambitious in execution.
-Throughout the whole story, the narrative is made similar to a hot-blooded manga, centering on the battle between a powerful extraterrestrial life form and a giant robot that brings together the best of human science, while incorporating detailed mechanic depictions each time throughout the series.
-The creation of such realistic-oriented mecha designs has also influenced the development of toys, and the gap between the depiction of the mechas in animation and the toys that were actually commercialized, which was remarkable than the previous series.
-In order to fill in the above, the series takes a stance in the animation production side and propose to toy makers more than ever.
-As a result, elements that have been regarded as "standard" in the Brave series, such as swords and guns as deadly weapons, power-ups in the form of "Super Combinations", have been eliminated in the series.
-In both the depiction in the series and the toys, the gimmicks and individuality of each mecha have become more fleshed out.
+To differentiate the series from other Brave series, Real Robot terms and concepts alongside Super Robot concepts were woven into the narrative, being more ambitious in execution.
+The narrative was made similar to a hot-blooded manga, centering on the battle between a powerful extraterrestrial life form and a giant robot that brings together the best of human science, while also incorporating detailed depictions of mechanical elements throughout the series.
+The creation of such realistically oriented mecha designs also influenced the development of toys, resulting in a gap between how the mechas were depicted in the series and the toys that were commercialized.
+As a result, elements regarded as "standard" in the Brave series, such as swords and guns as weapons and power-ups in the form of "Super Combinations", were not present in the series.
+To balance this out, in both the series and the toys, the gimmicks and individuality of each mecha were fleshed out more.

 Media

 Anime

 The King of Braves GaoGaiGar aired on Nagoya TV from February 1, 1997, to January 31, 1998, consisting of 49 episodes.
 Masaaki Endoh performed the series' opening theme "Yuusha Oh Tanjou!" (勇者王誕生!, Yūshaō Tanjō!) while Satoko Shimonari performed the series' ending theme "Itsuka Hoshi no Umi De" (いつか星の海で).
 Media Blasters once licensed the series on April 19, 2006, for North American territories in DVD format, with only 25 out of the 49 episodes dubbed in English.
-But due to multiple issues followed with poor sales, the series was dropped.
+However, due to multiple issues followed with poor sales, the series was dropped.
 The show was available as part of a digital subscription package from Daisuki until the service was terminated in 2017.
 Muse Communication later licensed the series alongside its sequel, with Muse Asia's YouTube Channel streaming the series in Southeast Asian territories on February 1, 2022.
-Discotek Media later rescued the license from Media Blasters and announced to release the series, alongside the OVA sequel, on Blu-ray in Winter 2023.
+Discotek Media later rescued the license from Media Blasters and announced a release of the series, alongside the OVA sequel, on Blu-ray in Winter 2023.

-The show's popularity later resulted in the production of the eight–part sequel OVA The King of Braves GaoGaiGar Final, released from January 21, 2000, to March 21, 2003, and the spinpoff TV series Betterman, which aired in TV Tokyo from April 1, 1999, to September 30, 1999.
+The show's popularity later resulted in the production of an eight–part sequel OVA,The King of Braves GaoGaiGar Final, which was released from January 21, 2000, to March 21, 2003, and the spinoff TV series Betterman, which aired on TV Tokyo from April 1, 1999, to September 30, 1999.